beginning of content

 Self-care at home

-Some causes of bleeding such as haemorrhoids or anal fissure may be treated by changes to your lifestyle or diet.
+Some causes of bleeding, like haemorrhoids or anal fissures, can be helped or prevented by changes to your lifestyle or diet.

 Resources and support